sarah-cic-uk/Code-the-Future/session-1/git_and_terminal.md

 <img src="https://raw.githubusercontent.com/sarah-cic-uk/Code-the-Future/main/images/session1/create_repo.png" alt="create repo" width="80%"/>

-Now your repo exists, click the 'Code' button and select HTTPS (or SSH if you have set up an ssh key) and copy the url:
+Now your repo exists, click the 'Code' button and select **HTTPS**, then copy the url.
+HTTPS is the simplest option and the one we recommend to start with.
+(SSH also works, but only if you've already set up an SSH key — if you copy the SSH url without one, your `git push` will fail.
+To use SSH, or to learn the difference between the two, see the optional [HTTPS vs SSH](ssh_vs_https.md) lesson.)

 <img src="https://raw.githubusercontent.com/sarah-cic-uk/Code-the-Future/main/images/session1/clone_url.png" alt="clone repo" width="80%"/>